The Landlord and Tenant Board (LTB) has three main roles:

 - Did the landlord talk to the smoking tenant?
 What was the outcome?

-- Did the landlord attempt to broker a compromised solution with all parties?
+- Did the landlord attempt to come up with a solutionwith all parties?
 What was the outcome?

-It is not possible to speak in broad terms about which applications are treated more favourably by adjudicators, given that every case is considered individually and on its own merit.
-There are a number of factors taken into consideration that contribute to an adjudicator’s final judgment, including how you present yourself and how credible you are perceived to be, what kinds of evidence you introduce, what you did prior to making the application to try and solve the problem amicably, whether lawyers were involved, etc.
+Every case is considered individually and on its own merit.
+There are a number of factors taken into consideration that contribute to the success of an application, including how you present yourself and how credible you are believed to be, what evidence you have, what you did prior to making the application to try and solve the problem, etc.

-Read through some of the tenant applications in the case law section to get a feel for how previous cases dealing with second-hand smoke have been adjudicated.
+Read through some of the case law to get an idea of how previous cases dealing with second-hand smoke have been judged.

-Disclaimer – The information contained in this section is of a general nature and is to be used for informational purposes only.
-This information should not be construed as legal advice.
+Disclaimer – The information in this section is of a general nature and is to be used for informational purposes only.
+This information is not legal advice.
 If you are unclear about your rights or responsibilities, we highly recommend that you seek legal advice from an appropriate professional.